-The call for applications for the 2016 program is now closed.
+The call for applications for the 2017 program is now open.

 Indigenous Women in Community Leadership is an award-winning program offered by the Coady Institute’s International Centre for Women’s Leadership.
 It supports First Nation, Métis and Inuit women in building their capacities to be empowered leaders and agents of change capable of strengthening and contributing to the development of their communities.

-In operation since 2011, the Indigenous Women in Community Leadership program provides successful candidates with a full scholarship that includes tuition, travel, accommodations, meals, and a three-month community placement stipend.
+In operation since 2011, the Indigenous Women in Community Leadership program provides successful candidates with a full scholarship that includes tuition, travel, accommodations, and meals.
 Program participants also benefit from the guidance and mentorship of accomplished Indigenous women leaders throughout their learning journey.

 The Indigenous Women in Community Leadership Program is made possible by the generous support of donors including the Imperial Oil Foundation.